the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{TEAM}&
-    Must be able to work effectively with researchers they are potentially developing code for.& Must be able to work effectively with their home RSE team, as well as with researchers they are potentially developing code for.& Must have strong team skills and knowledge
+    When not developing code for themselves, they must be able to work effectively with researchers they are potentially developing code for.&
+    Must be able to work effectively with their home RSE team, as well as with researchers they are potentially developing code for.& Must have strong team skills and knowledge